 We are always working to increase awareness of our project and raise funds for improving the school.
-People with marketing/fundraising backgrounds, who can commit to at least 4 weeks, and can help with these initiatives are always welcome.
-Currently, we are looking to produce promotional materials, posters, and donation boxes, etc , and trying to reach out into the local community and to local businesses, such as hotels, etc, to support and promote our project.
+People with marketing/fundraising backgrounds, who can help with these initiatives are always welcome.

-We also appreciate volunteers who can share their skills to improve our NGO staff's abilities and help our organization to reach its goals.
-Experts in agriculture, water sanitation, environmental tourism, climate change, health and nutrition, women empowerment and gender equality, child welfare, grant applications and funding proposals, etc, would be great for this project!
+Volunteers who have specific skills to improve our NGO staff's abilities and help our organization to reach its goals are always needed.
+Experts in agriculture, water sanitation, environmental tourism, climate change, health and nutrition, female empowerment and gender equality, child welfare, grant applications and funding proposals, etc, would be great for this NGO.

-We ask our volunteers to help for a minimum of 3 hours per day from Monday to Friday.
-There's plenty of free time, and weekends are free to explore all that Kratie has to offer.
+We ask our volunteers to help for a minimum of 5 hours per day from Monday to Friday.
+There's plenty of free time, and weekends are free to explore the area and relax.

 In return, we provide accommodation in our newly built volunteer house located right above the school.